no one deals like we do!

 A three-hour Lamma Island Hopping Cruise brings visitors by boat from Stanley's Blake Pier to the Lamma Fisherfolk's Village to learn about the culture and lifestyle of Lamma fishermen, followed by a seafood lunch.

-On the new 7.5-hour Lamma Island Hike, hikers follow coastal paths through the forests of this traffic-free island.
+On the 7.5-hour Lamma Island Hike, hikers follow coastal paths through the forests of this traffic-free island.
 Lamma sightseeing highlights include Tin Hau Temple, the WWII Kamikase Tunnels, Lo So Shing Beach and Yung Shue Wan village.

 Lamma hikers enjoy a seafood lunch at an open-air restaurant in Kok Kwu Wan, while overlooking fish farms in the bay.